Can Bose-Einstein condensates enhance radioactive decay?

-We now focus on the superradiant case analogous to Rayleigh superradiance in a BEC~\cite{SR_Rayleigh,ketterle2001cargese} since photons leave the condensate volume in 3~ps.
-In general, $M$ is the number of recoiling atoms which have maintained coherence with the emitting medium and can be regarded as the number of excitations of a bosonic mode describing phonons or spin-excitations.
+We now focus on the superradiant case analogous to Rayleigh superradiance in a BEC~\cite{SR_Rayleigh,ketterle2001cargese} since photons leave the condensate volume in 3~ps assumed to be faster than other decoherence processes.
+In general, $M$ is the number of daughter atoms which have maintained coherence with the emitting medium and can be regarded as the number of excitations of a bosonic mode describing phonons or spin-excitations.
 Formally, it represents the off-diagonal matrix element (coherence) of the density matrix for the emitting two-level system.

 \textbf{Particle emission creates entangled states in multiple modes.} We first discuss the solid angle factor which expresses that amplification can happen in many modes, dramatically lowering the gain.
-In idealized Dicke superradiance~\cite{DickePhysRev.93.99}, the extension of the atomic sample is smaller than the wavelength of emission, and all of the emission is single-mode and therefore fully coherent.
+In idealized Dicke superradiance~\cite{DickePhysRev.93.99}, the extent of the atomic sample is smaller than the wavelength of emission, and all of the emission is single-mode and therefore fully coherent.
 In many cases, superradiance is realized in geometries $\gg \lambda$.
 This is necessarily the case for MeV radiation with $\lambda\sim \mathrm{pm}$, hence the gain is multi-mode.
-Usually, elongated samples are favorable for gain along the end-fire modes which have a coherent solid angle $\Omega \approx (\lambda/d)^2$ assuming a sample with diameter $d$ and length $l$.
+Usually, elongated samples are favorable for gain along the end-fire modes which have a coherent solid angle $\Omega \approx (\lambda/d)^2$ assuming a sample with diameter $d$ and length $l$~\cite{GrossHaroche_superradiance}.
 Side modes have a smaller gain due their smaller coherent solid angle of $\approx \lambda^2/dl$.

-Several proposals argued that the coherence of the BEC implies that the whole emission is single-mode and omitted the $\lambda^2 /d^2$ factor, which lowers the gain by $10^{12}$.
-Therefore we now derive this multi-mode factor from multiple perspectives.